ets/aws-lambda-firewall/readme.md

 Description
 ------------

 The Lambda firewall can be used in sensitive environments where you want to keep strict control over security groups.
-Users with a valid API gateway key can make a request to whitelist a IP address for a specific duration without the need for access to the console.
-After the security group expires, it is automatically detached from the EC2 instances and removed.
-You no longer need to add or remove security groups manually, which is especially useful for users with many different breakout IP addresses.
+Users with a valid API gateway key can make a request to temporarily whitelist their IP address for a specific duration without the need for access to the console or IAM permissions to alter Security Groups.
+After the whitelist entry expires, it is automatically removed.
+You no longer need to add or remove ingress rules or security groups manually, which is especially useful for users with many different breakout IP addresses.

 Installation
 ------------

-You need to install two things in order for the firewall to work;

-1. Add the Lambda function to your account with Python 2.x handler "lambda_function.lambda_handler"
+1. Add the Lambda function (lambda_function.py) to your account with a Python 2.x handler "lambda_function.lambda_handler"
 2. Use the API Gateway trigger and for Security use "Open with Access Key"
 3. Configure the Lambda with the IAM Role defined using the rules in the section above
 4. Next, create a second trigger for your Lambda using CloudWatch and set it to call the lambda periodically to delete expired groups